John2143/node-rally-tools/Readme.md

 # Rally Tools

+This documentation is currently WIP.
+Some sentences may randomly end and sections may be poorly organized.

-This repository provides multiple helpful tools for working within the SDVI Rally enviornment.
+This repository provides multiple helpful tools for working within the SDVI Rally environment.
 Some features are:

  - Preset uploader
  - Rule uploader